Bill Potts (Doctor Who): Casting and development

 In April 2016, it was announced that Pearl Mackie would portray the newest companion Bill Potts, after the departure of Jenna Coleman.
 To avoid leaks while casting the new companion, the production team used the word "Mean Town", an anagram of "Ten Woman"; this is a reference to the fact that Bill is the companion in the tenth series, and was revealed by the casting director Andy Pryor to Radio Times.
 Producer Steven Moffat said Mackie's ethnicity was a factor in the decision to cast her, as he wanted to make the cast more diverse: "We decided that the new companion was going to be non-white [...] because we need to do better on that".
 Bill is also the show's first openly gay companion.

 A preview scene was filmed in April 2016 as part of a promotional clip shown on 23 April 2016 on BBC One, during the semi-final half-time of the 2015–16 FA Cup.
 Titled "Friend from the Future", it introduced Bill and the Doctor in an encounter with Daleks.
 Despite initial doubts that this scene would be included in the series itself, parts of it were incorporated into Mackie's debut episode, "The Pilot".

 Mackie describes Bill as "cool, really fun and really excited", and that she is "really young and doesn't really know much about the world".
 Capaldi describes her character as coming into the series as "very much as a regular human being from the real world, to whom all of this stuff is extraordinary, she knows nothing about it".
-Bill challenges the Doctor in his ways, calling him out on issues that he hasn't faced in a long time, and having a curious mind, she asks him continuous questions.
+Bill challenges the Doctor on his ways, calling him out on issues that he hasn't faced in a long time, and having a curious mind, she asks him continuous questions.

 On 23 July 2017, a trailer for the 2017 Christmas special "Twice Upon a Time" was released revealing Mackie's involvement in that episode.
 On the same day, Mackie officially announced at San Diego Comic-Con that she would not be returning for the eleventh series.

 Though the character shares a name with William "Bill" Hartnell, who played the First Doctor (and whose wife, like Bill's girlfriend, was named Heather), creator Steven Moffat has said that this was a coincidence.
 The character's name was in fact inspired when Moffat overheard David Tennant, who portrayed the Tenth Doctor, offhandedly call out to Billie Piper by the name Bill on the set of "The Day of the Doctor" in 2013.